Ashleigh Smith + photo

 The best part of using cover crops is the long-term benefits to your soil structure.
 Increased organic matter means your soils retain more moisture, have better drainage, and erode at slower rates compared to the overworked soils existing across the world.
 If all we do is grow, grow, and grow without replenishing the basic components used to build plant material, we will deplete most of our arable land.

 Cover crops are a key action that can help us return our soils to their healthiest and most productive states.
 For easy-to-access information take a look at our Download Free Cover Crop Growing Guide PDF.
 If you are a large-scale farmer, you may not see the great benefits of your cover crop efforts immediately.
-It can take years to fully restore soils, but the future generations farming your land with thank you immensely for putting in the work to preserve the land.
+It can take years to fully restore soils, but the future generations farming your land will thank you immensely for putting in the work to preserve the land.
 Using cover crops in addition to limited or no-till methods can allow you to see faster results in your soils.

 How To Grow Cover Crops:

-First, identify the needs of your soil.
+1. Identify the needs of your soil.
 Is it too compact with clay?
 Too light and dry?
 Have issues controlling weeds or pests?

 • Spring - Plant in the early spring and allow to grow until a few weeks before you plan to plant your crops.
 Mow your cover crop down.